The Scrolls Of Life: Destiny Dreams and the Bible Code

 Letter characters at specific intervals mysteriously spell out names, words and associated events.

-We know words manifest as sound, and sound waves are light frequencies.
-God tells us that His Light is the Life of men (John 1:4), and His Word is Life and can heal our bodies!
+We know words manifest as sound, and sound waves undulate as light frequencies.
+Therefore, words are light.
+The Bible tells us that God’s Light is the Life of men (John 1:4), and His Word is Life and heals our bodies!
 (Proverbs 4:20-22)

-The Scriptures teach us how to live godly, fruitful lives, but God knows the future, and He reveals what He chooses, when, and to whom.
+God alone knows the future.
+He reveals whatever He chooses, when, and to whom.
 No man, angel, or devil can accurately predict the future because God hides the codex of Life and the pathways to destiny and fate.

-Being a child of God affords us access to God’s plans.
+Being a child of God affords us privileged access to God’s plans.
 Unfortunately, we do not automatically do His “written” Will.
-Jesus, in His sobering Sermon on the Mount, spoke about some “believers” who will do extraordinary and generous things.
+Jesus, in His sobering Sermon on the Mount, spoke about some “believers” who will do extraordinarily generous acts.
 However, God will not accept their work in the end.
 Why?
-They chose their own will above God’s will.
-(Matthew 7: 21-23)
+Because they chose to do their own will apart from His will.
+(Matthew 7:21-23)

 How did David, a shepherd boy, grow up to be a great king?
 It was written.

-And how did Joseph, the son of Jacob, transition in one hour from prisoner to Vice President of Egypt?
+And how could Joseph, the son of Jacob, transition in one hour from prisoner to Vice President of Egypt?
 It was written.

 God tells us how to fulfill our destinies.
 Life is written in the “scrolls of the book” of Life.
 As such, we must obey God’s Word to accomplish His Will.